-The Liquidity portfolio is well diversified by counterparty, currency, and tenor.
-Under the liquidity policy framework securities purchased must be of a similar or better credit quality to ANZ's external long-term or short-term credit ratings and continue to be repo eligible.
+The liquidity portfolio is well diversified by counterparty, currency and tenor.
+Under the liquidity policy framework, securities purchased for ANZ's liquidity portfolio must be of a similar or better credit quality to ANZ's external long-term or short-term credit ratings and continue to be repo eligible.

-Supplementing the prime liquid asset portfolio, the Group holds:
+Supplementing the prime liquid asset portfolio, the Group holds additional liquidity;

-- Additional central bank deposits with the US Federal Reserve and Bank of Japan of \$10.3 billion. - Secondary sources of liquidity including Australian Government securities, Australian State Government securities and gold of \$9.6 billion. - Additional cash and other securities to satisfy local country regulatory liquidity requirements.
+- Central bank deposits with the US Federal Reserve, Bank of England, Bank of Japan and European Central Bank of \$18.0 billion. - Australian Commonwealth and State Government securities and gold of \$12.6 billion. - Cash and other securities to satisfy local country regulatory liquidity requirements.